Josemagne/LocalSessionStorageAPI/README.md

 <p>This would mean a slight increase of storage occupation since all the instances must also be prefixed with with the string of the entity name.</p>
 <p>In terms of the API we would not need to find out the 'entityID'.</p>
 <p>A number instead takes slightlly less space.
 We want to fill the web storage with as much entries as possible therefore we decide against the processing comfort for the time being.</p>

+<h3>When to use localStorage and when sessionStorage?</h3>
+<p>sessionStorage will is only available during the sessin while we interact with the tab on the browser. localStorage on the other hand lasts longer.</p>

 </div>